Skip to main content

 • Be informed: we’ll explain what options are available to you and answer any questions you have so you can decide what happens next, including taking no further action if that’s what you want *

-*We will only act without your permission if you or someone else is at serious risk of harm.
-This is very rare, and we will always explain to you what we’re doing.
+*The only time we will act without your consent is if we identify that you or someone else is at risk of harm and we have significant concerns about welfare.
+These instances are very rare, and wherever we can, we will explain to you what we are doing and why.

 Who can contact us?